scbd/eunomia.cbd.int/docs/schedule/README.md

 - Click on the CCTV tab to enter any text you would like to show on the CCTV screen
 - When you are done entering the event's details, click on Save to finalize the reservation

+### Agenda
+- Click on the Agenda tab to specify the Agenda Items related to the reservation and whether you want them to appear on the CCTV screen